Mutton Biryani is already up on Kitchen Rings. Then “Why another South Indian version?” you may very well wonder.Jump to Recipe

 - Add the mutton.
 Pressure cook for 7 minutes on full pressure, on low heat.

-- After the pressure subsidies, open the cooker and add the lime juice.
+- After the pressure subsides, open the cooker and add the lime juice.
 Check salt.
 Add the teaspoon of sugar.

 - Now drain the water from the rice and add the soaked rice carefully to the mutton mixture.